What Does the Bible Say About Neanderthals?

 In the New Testament, the focus shifts to the spiritual and redemptive work of Jesus Christ.
 The teachings of Jesus and the writings of the apostles don’t address the specifics of human evolution or prehistoric life.
 Their primary concern is the spiritual condition of humanity and the offer of salvation.

-See also What Does the Bible Say About Masculinity?
+See also What Does the Bible Say About Sports?

 The Bible, while not a scientific text, provides a theological framework for understanding the world and our place in it.
 It emphasizes God’s sovereignty over creation and the special role of humans in that creation.
 The existence of Neanderthals or other early human species can be seen within this framework as part of the diversity and complexity of God’s creation.